mattermost/mattermost/.github/PULL_REQUEST_TEMPLATE.md

 * Database changes (any)
 * Websocket additions or changes
 * Anything noteworthy to a Mattermost instance administrator (err on the side of over-communicating)
+* New features and improvements, including behavioural changes, UI changes and CLI changes
+* Bug fixes and fixes of previous known issues
+* Deprecation warnings, breaking changes, or compatibility notes

 If no release notes are required write NONE.
 Use past-tense.
 Newlines are stripped.